• family - Giveaways - parenting

 “It Still Hurts” – Foster Care and Adoption Triggers – Teens

 A smart person once told me at an adoption conference that adoption is not an event.
 Adoption is for life.
 So what does that mean exactly?
 In fact, adoption continues to be a piece of who you are as a family, as a person, long after happy court is done.
 Through elementary school and high school, children and teenagers also have adoption triggers.
 It is extremely easy to forget that adoption is not an event.
 From September to June the days mostly fall into a predictable rhythm.
 Wake up, get ready for school, leave for school.
-Hang out with friends and learn and have fun and then come back home to family and…
+Hang out with friends and learn and…

 Limeapple’s Bubble Hoodies Give Back #BecauseICan